LordDoom-401-JS/to-do/README.md

+# Project: Todo app

+## Author: Andre Olivier Martin

+## Links & Resources:

+## Setup:

+## Initialize:
+npm start,
+npx create-react-app .

+## Tips:
+npx create-react-app . is good for initializing the react app from a personalized repo already created and pulled from github.
+It generates its own readme like whats below and renames whatever isnt necessary.

+-

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).